Financial Aid Withdrawal Policy

 - Private scholarships

 - Third party scholarships

 If a student stops attending all classes during a term without officially withdrawing from school, they may receive all F’s on their transcript.
 At the end of each semester, our office will review all students who received financial aid and have no passing grades.
-We will verify with instructors the last day the student attended class and then calculate how much financial aid was earned.
+We will verify with instructors the last day the student participated in an academic related activity, such as completion of an assignment or test or participation in class, and then calculate how much financial aid was earned.
 Unofficial withdrawals may also impact the student’s completion rate under the Satisfactory Academic Progress Policy.